Every single one of these steps isn’t always necessary, but collectively they are a good toolbox to draw from.

 - Brand reinforcement

 - Initial user testing (task analysis, card sorting, observation)

 Now we need some UI components and system for managing them.

 Ok all we need to do now is take the design and translate it into a real digital product!

 - Widgets or plugins

-Once the site or application is built, it’s time to hammer it with testing.
-We need to make sure that all content is there and that every deliverable is in it’s final state.
-Does it make sense to the user?
-If we’re having strange experiences while using the developed product, we need to iterate and go back to the drawing board.
+Once the application is built, it’s time to hammer it with testing.
+We need to make sure that all the content is there and that every deliverable is in it’s refined state.
+Does the end result make sense to the user?

 - Staging link

 Woo hoo!
 But we’ll need continual user acceptance testing and refinement as we add & modify features!
 This is also the time to begin to measure how close we were to achieving our initial goals.